 When your solar panels produce more energy than your home needs at any one time, you may wonder where that energy goes.
-That energy is sent back to the power grid and you get credit for it on your utility bill.
+That energy is sent back to the power grid and you get credit for it on your electric bill.
 This process is called net metering, and it’s one of the great things about solar.
-In essence, your roof is producing energy and sending the excess back into the utility grid through the meter on your home.
+In essence, your roof is producing energy and sending the excess back into the electric grid through the meter on your home.
 This allows you to benefit from all the energy your home produces.
 When your home needs more energy than your solar panels are producing, you can use the energy credits from your excess energy to reduce your energy bill.
+Not every utility company offers net metering, but for those that do, it's a great benefit for those who add solar.

 In the beginning of the solar industry, there were central solar inverters, and since their introduction, they have pretty much dominated the industry.
 However, the introduction of power optimizers and microinverters created a big technology shift in the solar industry.
 Power optimizers and microinverters optimize production for each solar panel while central inverters optimize for the entire system.
 By optimizing for each panel, every panel performs at its maximum potential.
 In the long, run, this “smart” technology makes your entire solar panel system more efficient.